Understanding the Difference Between EAN-13 and UPC-A Barcodes

-UPC-A Barcodes are effectively a subset of EAN-13 Barcodes.
-If the first digit on the EAN-13 number is a ‘0’, then the bars will be of both the EAN-13 and the UPC-A (without the leading ‘0’) will be identical.
-The displacement of the human readable numbers below differ between the UPC-A and EAN-13 barcodes however, this is the biggest difference.
-Both barcodes can be scanned by the majority of scanners easily.
+UPC-A barcodes are effectively a subset of EAN-13 barcodes.
+For example, if the first digit of an EAN-13 number is ‘0,’ then the bars of both the EAN-13 and the UPC-A (without the leading ‘0’) will appear identical.
+However, the human-readable numbers below the bars differ between the two formats, and this placement represents their biggest distinction.
+Fortunately, most scanners easily read both barcode types.

 Difference EAN-13 and UPC-A

-If you come across a store that has difficulty reading your EAN-13 or UPC-A Barcode, they can either ignore the leading ‘0’ or add a leading ‘0’ depending on how many digits their system prefers.
-If this is done, the barcode will read exactly the same as the opposite format (as the bars are identical regardless), and will still be globally unique.
+If you encounter a store that has difficulty reading your EAN-13 or UPC-A barcode, they can either ignore the leading ‘0’ or add one, depending on their system’s digit preference.
+In doing so, the barcode will read exactly the same as the opposite format—since the bars are identical regardless—and will still remain globally unique.

-Both UPC and EAN-13 numbers can be purchased here. – If you require a UPC-A format barcode, please specify this in the additional information section when you are checking out.
+You can purchase both UPC and EAN-13 numbers here.
+If you require a UPC-A format barcode, please specify this in the additional information section during checkout.

 Why this occurs

-The way a digit is encoded into every barcode is 7 blocks of either white or black making up each digit. – A full set of digits 0-9 is called a parity. – Retail barcodes have a minimum of 2 parities one for the left side and one for the right. – This is so they can be scanned upside down and still return the correct number the right way around.
+The encoding of each digit into a barcode uses 7 blocks of either white or black per digit.
+A full set of digits 0–9 is called a parity.
+Retail barcodes contain a minimum of two parities—one for the left side and one for the right side.
+This design allows scanners to read the barcode upside down and still return the correct number in the right order.

-Later, a 13 digit EAN-13 system was introduced as a superset of the UPC barcodes.
-These were deliberately designed to be used in conjunction with UPC-A barcodes.
-And hence, employed both the left odd parity and the right even parity of the UPC barcodes, but added an additional parity (a left-even parity) which was to be used on a selection of the left hand side digits –
+Later, developers introduced the 13‑digit EAN‑13 system as a superset of the UPC barcodes.
+They deliberately designed this system to work alongside UPC‑A barcodes.
+Hence, EAN‑13 employs both the left odd parity and the right even parity from UPC, but adds an additional parity—a left‑even parity—for use on a selection of the left‑hand digits.

-The left and right hand side of the EAN-13 barcodes are still divided into 6 digits each.
-So the initial digit determines which combination of the first 6 digits will use the newly created left even parity.
-Hence, in no EAN-13 barcode is the first digit encoded in the barcode, however it does determine the way the other digits are encoded.
+The left and right halves of the EAN‑13 barcode still divide into 6 digits each.
+Accordingly, the initial digit determines which combination of the first 6 digits will use the newly created left‑even parity.
+As a result, no EAN‑13 barcode encodes the first digit directly into the bars; instead, that first digit dictates the encoding pattern for the other digits.

-– In the case of a leading ‘0’ as with our barcodes, the 0 determines that all of the initial 6 digits will use the left odd parity, meaning that the bars look the same as a UPC barcode would without the leading ‘0’ – As the UPC version also only uses the odd parity.
+In the case of a leading ‘0’—as with our barcodes—the 0 determines that all of the initial 6 digits will use the left‑odd parity.
+This means the bars look the same as a UPC barcode would without the leading ‘0,’ since the UPC version also uses only the odd parity.

 How do they scan?

-Because the actual bars are the only part of the barcode that is scanned (i.e the scanner isn’t reading the digits below the barcode), an EAN-13 barcode with a ‘0’ on the front can sometimes be confused by scanners as a UPC barcode without the ‘0’ and vice-versa.
-This is largely to do with what the scanner or software system is expecting to see.
-Often times this occurs when a barcode that is not linked on the system is scanned – The software has no point of reference for what format the barcode should be, and, hence, assumes that it is UPC format.
-When the number is first added to the system in the 13 digit format and linked to the product in the system (this is generally how stores add the barcodes based on the information provided on their buyer form), it tends to scan appropriately as an EAN-13 format barcode.
+Because scanners read only the actual bars (not the human‑readable digits below), an EAN‑13 barcode with a ‘0’ on the front can sometimes confuse a scanner into interpreting it as a UPC barcode without the ‘0,’ and vice versa.
+This confusion largely depends on what the scanner or software system expects to see.
+Often, this occurs when someone scans a barcode that is not yet linked in the system—the software has no reference point for the barcode format, so it assumes a UPC format.
+However, when a store first adds the number to their system in the 13‑digit format and links it to the product (typically based on the buyer form information), the barcode tends to scan appropriately as an EAN‑13.

-Very few stores have had issues with this in the past.
-And when issues occur, they are generally resolved easily.
-If you are going in the Musgraves in Ireland, they prefer that you fill out your barcode in it’s UPC format on their buyer form (without the leading ‘0’) and state that the format is UPC – if this is done, they have no problems using our barcodes.
+Very few stores have encountered issues with this in the past.
+Moreover, when issues do arise, they generally resolve easily.
+For instance, if you are supplying Musgraves in Ireland, they prefer that you fill out your barcode in its UPC format on their buyer form—without the leading ‘0’—and clearly state the format as UPC.
+If you follow this step, they have no problems using our barcodes.

-Please contact us if you have any questions about this.
+Please contact us if you have any questions about this topic.

 Look here for CD barcodes, DVD barcodes, ISBN book barcodes and ISSN magazine barcodes.